 Nefrál scrabbled at his hand and tried to tear away, which seemed to surprise him.
 He hesitated, then dragged her across the sand, into the ocean.
 When they were nearly waist-deep in water, he doused her in the brine.

 Nefrál kicked and fought, but the magister pinned her down, and stirred not an inch as wave after wave broke against his shoulder.
 Her strength, sufficient to fight Amur, was far outmatched here.

 The ocean swallowed her whole.

-Memory returned like tiny pieces like rain.
+Memory returned not as a flood, but in a downpour of tiny pieces like rain.

 Boiling water poured from the ceiling, refreshing and soothing as the daily island deluge, and its heat restored her.
 She tilted her head back and drank her fill.

-The creature huffed at her.
+It huffed at her.